 If you have lots of contacts stored in your Outlook or Exchange account and want to move them elsewhere, such a task may turn into quite a tedious process.
 There is no universal way to transfer contacts from Exchange to iCloud, but you can utilize some tools available in apps such as Microsoft Outlook.
 It will help you to copy contacts from Exchange to Outlook relatively quickly and easily.

-You can also move contacts from Exchange to iCloud using the Outlook app on Windows or Mac.
-It allows you to export existing contacts in CSV or VCF-files, which are cross-platform compatible.
+You can move contacts from Exchange to iCloud using the Outlook app on Windows or Mac.
+It allows you exporting existing contacts in CSV or VCF-files, which are cross platform compatible.
 Although the process requires some manual work, it is effective and does not take too much time.

 - Launch the Outlook app on your Windows computer or Mac.
 Make sure you have signed in with your Exchange account.
 Wait for the app to sync all changes, such as mail, calendar events, and contacts.

 - Click the contacts button in the bottom-left corner of the app.

 - Now, click the File button in the upper-left corner of the screen.

 - Click the Import/Export button.

 - Outlook will open a new Import and Export Wizard window, where you need to select Export to a file.
 That option lets you export contacts from Exchange and import them to your iCloud account.